eliep/i3-layouts/README.md

 Configuration is done directly in the i3 config file (usually `$HOME/.config/i3/config`).

 `i3-layouts` reads the entire config file, filter all `$i3l` variables and keeps the associated values as configuration.
-If user defined variables are used in `$i3l` variables value, they will be replaced by their own value.
+Note that user defined variables can be used in `$i3l` variables, as they will be replaced by their own value.

 ### Assigning a layout to a workspace
 Use the name of the layout as value for the `$i3l` variable, followed by its parameters and then the targeted workspace name.

-Note that parameters are optional, but if given, they must respect the order described in the [Layouts](#layouts) section.
+Note that parameters are optional.
+However, if given, they must respect the order described in the [Layouts](#layouts) section.

 **Syntax:**